by Roger Biermann

-The Mirai is a midsize sedan with a length of 192.5 inches on a wheelbase of 109.4 inches.
+The Mirai's dimensions slot it into the midsize sedan segment with a length of 192.5 inches on a wheelbase of 109.4 inches.
 It has a width of 71.5 inches and a height of 60.5 inches.
 Curb weight sits at 4,075 lbs and ground clearance is 5.1 inches.
 As a midsize sedan, it has enough space to seat four passengers comfortably, with no space for a fifth due to a rear center armrest.
 In comparison, the Honda Clarity Fuel Cell has a length of 192.7 inches, a width of 73.9 inches, and a height of 58.2 inches.
 It also has a curb weight of 4,052 lbs.

 There are six colors available on the 2019 Mirai and all of them carry over from the previous year.
 There's Celestial Black, Nautical Blue Metallic, Atmospheric Blue Metallic, Salsa Red Pearl, Elemental Silver, and Crystal White.
 All the colors are at no extra charge, but we recommend going for the striking Atmospheric Blue, because if you're going to stand out for driving a Mirai, you may as well let everyone know they should be looking.